MerelyAPseudonym/spacemacs/README.md

 styles to do seat pair programming using the _same_ editor.

-Since switching between the two styles is so simple, Spacemacs is the perfect setup to learn the "other way" or even crazier, to get the best of both worlds by developing your own hybrid style.
+Since switching between the two styles is so simple, Spacemacs is the perfect setup to learn the "other way"—or (even crazier) to get the best of both worlds by developing your own hybrid style.

 Spacemacs is also a user-friendly and well-documented Emacs kit that